Insured-Retirement-Institute/.github/profile/readme.md

 ## Get started

-We're still getting started, so we're a bit under construction at the momemnt.
-Please check back often for updates.

 The IRI's strength comes from its community—dedicated individuals who invest their time and expertise to drive meaningful change.
 Whether you're a business stakeholder or technology developer, you are welcome to get invovled, contribute code, fix bugs, write documentation, and more.

 ## Current specifications